mjhea0/mjhea0.github.com/source/_posts/2015-07-02-handling-user-authentication-with-the-mean-stack.markdown

 $ npm start
 ```

 Navigate to [http://localhost:3000/](http://localhost:3000/) and you should see a simple welcome message - "Yo!".
-Once you're finishing admiring the page, kill the server, and glance over the code within the project folder:
+Once you're finished admiring the page, kill the server, and glance over the code within the project folder:

 ``` sh
 ├── client